learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tailwind.md

 }
 ```

 This setup provides a quick, efficient method to style React applications with the flexibility of Tailwind CSS’s utility-first approach.
+As someone who uses React with Tailwind quite frequently, I can confidently say it has boosted my productivity by a noticeable amount.

 ### Vue